jozu-ai/kitops/docs/src/docs/next-steps.md

 ### Using the Kitfile to Pack a ModelKit

-When you're done writing the Kitfile, name it `kitfile` without an extension.
+When you're done writing the Kitfile, name it `Kitfile` without an extension.
 Now you can use the `kit pack` command to build your ModelKit.

 To pack a ModelKit with a Kitfile in the current directory, name it "film-slm", attach the "champion" tag, and store it in the local registry: